 Whitecap supports and adopts either Agile or traditional Waterfall, depending on the client & project.
 We generally structure our development projects into iterative phases, with each iteration consisting of stages as illustrated.

-Requirements Analysis & Design
+e-RAD: Requirements Analysis and Design

-- Integration with other IT systems
+- Integration requirements with other IT systems

 - User interface design